zetong-zhang/zcurvepy/README.md

 - [Acknowledgement](#title8)

 ## Overview <a id="title1"></a>
-ZCurvePy aims to build a comprehensive, one-stop bioinformatics platform designed to streamline nucleic acid sequence analysis through the mathematical framework of the Z-curve theory.
+ZcurvePy aims to build a comprehensive, one-stop bioinformatics platform designed to streamline nucleic acid sequence analysis through the mathematical framework of the Z-curve theory.
 It empowers researchers to extract DNA/RNA structural features, identify functional genomic elements, and build predictive models with cutting-edge computational tools.
 ### Core Capabilities <a id="subtitle1"></a>
 - **Genome Visualization with Z-curves**
 Generate Z-curves and their derivatives (e.g., GC disparity, CpG profile) from raw sequences, with customizable visualization of geometric features displayed in 2D or 3D.
 Supports FASTA and GenBank formats.